joj-macho/Pythological-Playground/dice-roll/README.md

 ## How it works

-- The program begins by importing the `random` module which us ysed ti simulate rolling dice.
+- The program begins by importing the `random` module which us used to simulate rolling dice.

 - The program defines a dictionary `DICE_FACES` that contains ASCII representations of each possible dice face.
 Each face is represented as a tuple of strings, where each string represents a row of the dice face.
 The `DICE_HEIGHT` constant is defined to store the height of each dice face in rows.
 It is calculated based on the number of rows in one of the dice faces in `DICE_FACES`.